What is average handle time?

 Organizational structure: A centralized team might resolve issues faster due to streamlined communication.
 Conversely, geographically diverse teams or ones with multiple hierarchies could have a lengthier AHT.

 Quality vs. speed: While a low AHT is great, it shouldn’t come at the expense of service quality.
 Rushed interactions might harm satisfaction scores.
 Regularly cross-referencing AHT with customer feedback can help gauge if resolutions are adequately thorough.

 💡Pro tip: You can use a conversational analytics tool to automatically gauge negative sentiment and catch possible drops in CSAT scores.
 Create alerts for CX issues and mitigate poor experiences in time.

 Research by Call Center Helper reveals the AHT benchmarks for some industries below:

-Before you think of ways to improve your AHT, you need to factor in other metrics like CSAT and NPS (net promoter score).
+Before you think of ways to improve your AHT, you need to factor in other metrics like CSAT (customer satisfaction score) and NPS (net promoter score).
 If the net result of these three metrics is not as expected or lower than industry standards, follow these tips:

-In some instances, sentiment analysis can help you detect common customer pain points.
-You can then moderate your agent’s call script or create specific standard operating procedures (SOPs) to handle volatile callers and situations.
+Integrating sentiment analysis can help identify recurring customer grievances, allowing you to refine agent scripts or create specific standard operating procedures (SOPs) to handle volatile callers and situations.

-Managers should keep a close eye on team performance and call center metrics because there’s a good chance that each metric plays a role in affecting AHT.
+Managers should keep a close eye on team performance and contact center metrics because each metric affects AHT.

 Average time to answer